deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-07-what-is-discrete-math.md

 - **Sets**: Collections of objects (e.g., the set of all whole numbers).
 - **Relations**: Ways in which different objects are related to each other (Person A likes Person B).
-- **Graphs**: Networks of nodes and edges that can represent anything from social networks to the internet.
+- **Graphs**: Networks of vertices and edges that can represent anything from social networks to the internet.
 - **Logic**: The study of reasoning — how we draw conclusions from premises.

 In essence, it’s the language you will use to design algorithms, systems, and proofs you’ll encounter in CS.